 The kids had a fun time posing with the Hello Kitty artworks.
-Kids 5 and under gets to see the hello Kitty exhibit for Free.
+Kids 5 and under get to see the Hello Kitty exhibit for Free.

 I read every call card at the museum and was shocked to see Francis Libiran on the Hello Kitty dresses above.
-I’m thinking that sounds like the famous filipino designer.
+I’m thinking that sounds like the famous Filipino designer.
 Can it be him?
-Well yes it’s him.
+Well yes, it’s him.
 These dresses were featured on America’s Top Model back in 2012.
 Bravo!
-Hope he’d let me wear the pink one at next year’s Hello Kitty Con.
+Hope he’d let me wear the pink one at the next Hello Kitty Con.

 Hello Kitty is 5 apples tall.
 I’m 12.5.
 I wonder if they are gala apples or those big red delicious type?